 What is a faceted search?

-With the quality and quantity of content being loaded on modern websites, one of the key challenges faced by website visitors and webmasters alike is how to get them to the content they are seeking as easily as possible.
 The User Interface of a website has changed in recent years, modern web design techniques now allow more content to be exposed to users more quickly than was possible previously, features like cascading menu structures, mega navigation bars and funnels within the website landing page that direct users to the content they are seeking are examples of these techniques.

 When a user knows what they are after, by name part number, SKU of some other identifying characteristic like colour, size, brand the best way for them to find it is often via a search.